 One thing you definitely don’t want to be worrying about is how you look.
 Now, that’s easier said than done.
 Almost every single bride-to-be, no matter how amazing they may already look to begin with, wants to get as healthy as can be for their big day.

 Getting healthy for your wedding isn’t really any different than getting fit in general.
 Eat in moderation and exercise daily.
-Simple really.
+If you can’t do it daily then then you should at least consider an under desk elliptical for the days that you can’t make it to the gym.
+Staying healthy is not rocket science!
+It’s simple but not necessary easy.
 Only with your wedding on the horizon there are a few inevitable stresses that might get in your way.

 Fear not, below are a few helpful tips to keep in mind in the months, weeks and days leading up to your big day.

 You know who else wants to be in good shape for your wedding day?
 Your bridesmaids that’s who.
 They also have to stand up in front of everyone and look your best in all the wedding photos.

 Recruit them as a training buddy.
 Working out with a good friend who is also as invested in the outcome and has the same deadline as you will give you an incredible boost to your motivation.

 Plus, there is always going to the be the added spice of healthy competition.
 Your ability to get up for those early morning jogs will be given quite a boost by the thought your bridesmaids might end up looking better than you.
 You can’t let that happen now can you?
 Lucky, you get to choose their dresses then.
 Did anyone say lime green?

 The last thing any bride wants is to look at their wedding video and and see bags under their eyes staring back.
 Nightmare!